appsmithorg/appsmith/contributions/ClientSetup.md

 2. In the root of the project, run `nvm use 10.16.3` or `fnm use 10.16.3`.

 #### If you would like to hit a different Appsmith server:
 - Change the API endpoint in the Nginx configuration files (`app/client/docker/templates/nginx-linux.conf.template` or `app/client/docker/templates/nginx-mac.conf.template`).
 By default it points to the cloud hosted server https://release-api.appsmith.com.
-If you want it to point to your local instance, then replace all such ip instances with https://localhost:8080
+If you want it to point to your local instance, then replace all such ip instances with `https://host.docker.internal:8080` for macOS or `http://localhost:8080` for Ubuntu.
+Please note that the communication with localhost uses http protocol instead of https.
 - Run `start-https.sh` script again.
 - Run
 ```